NUsav77/EuroCup-Advanced-SQL/README.md

 # EuroCup Advanced SQL
- Evaluate and Analyze Data from Euro Cup 2016
+ This project focuses on evaluating and analyzing data from the Euro Cup 2016